awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-logs-resourcepolicy.md

 Creates or updates a resource policy that allows other AWS services to put log events to this account\.
 An account can have up to 10 resource policies per AWS Region\.

+**Important**
+This resource type is not supported in GovCloud Regions as of 2022-10-20.

 ## Syntax<a name="aws-resource-logs-resourcepolicy-syntax"></a>

 To declare this entity in your AWS CloudFormation template, use the following syntax: